LLNL/Sina/python/README.md

 a common file format which can then be passed off to one of Sina's supported backends, all of which are queried using the same user-friendly Python API.
-To the end user, this means that important data can be accessed through Python scripts, GUIs (Jupyter notebooks) etc. with all the speed of a datastore and none of the complexity (the user never has to interact with the datastore schema), nor any of the traditional headaches of parsing logs or remembering which file contains what.
+To the end user, this means that important data can be accessed through Python scripts, GUIs (Jupyter notebooks) etc. with all the speed of a database and none of the complexity (the user never has to interact with database architecture), nor any of the traditional headaches of parsing logs or remembering which file contains what.

+Sina is integrated into a number of LLNL physics codes to capture simulation data;
+look for the _sina.json!
+If your code isn't configured to output Sina, but you'd like it to be, we may be able to work with the code team to integrate it--you can reach us at siboka@llnl.gov, or check the WEAVE project.

 The instructions below will guide you through setting up a virtual environment for Sina (or installing it in one that already exists), running example notebooks, and